azfairuza/stemcell/journal.md

 **0713**: Bismillah.
 Times always moving, never stop nor slowing down.
 Today, i hope that i can run the program.
 If the program run smoothly, next thing to do is to generate the center of mass data for every cell.

 **1824**: Alhamdulillah, the program has been running.
 There are several bugs that i found and i have fixed it during the afternoon session.
 The simulate version 1 is 90% complete.
 Next, i need to write the report to my supervisor and also adding procedure to calculate the center of mass of the cell.
 After i got the data, i can plot it and look the distance.
 The hipothesis is the center of mass will be getting closer if there is integrin-integrin interaction.

+###20220624
+**0737**: Bismillah.
+Today i would like to take some data and making report to mya supervisor until before jummu'ah prayer.
+After that i would like to make second simulate flowchart that include competition between the ligand.
+Then if i still got time, i would like to reupdate the code into consistency especially building setter and getter.
+That is today goals.